easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### Cereal

-cereal is a header-only C++11 serialization library. cereal takes arbitrary data types and reversibly  turns them into different representations, such as compact binary encodings, XML, or JSON. cereal was designed to be fast, light-weight, and easy to extend - it has no external dependencies and can be easily bundled with other code or  used standalone.
+cereal is a header-only C++11 serialization library. cereal takes arbitrary data types and reversibly  turns them into different representations, such as compact binary encodings, XML, or JSON. cereal was designed to be fast, light-weight, and simple to extend - it has no external dependencies and can be easily bundled with other code or  used standalone.

 *homepage*: <https://uscilab.github.io/cereal/>